UberWagen/PrintrbotSME3DV6_wHtdBed/README.md

 There are quite a bit of firmware changes that are required for some of these modifications to work.
 I'll be archiving my changes here as I continue building for someone else that would like to upgrade their Printrbot!

 I'm compiling my code using Arduino 1.8.11 for simplicity.
 You'll need to install the Teensyduino add on for the Arduino IDE if you wish to do this.
 I outline some of these instructions in my blog post on the E3DV6 upgrade.
+Definitely tune your extruder and bed PIDs on your own, never trust anyone elses!